gdsbook/book/notebooks/03_spatial_data.md

 As outlined in Chapter 1, there are a few main data structures that are used in geographic data science: geographic tables (which are generally matched to an object data model), rasters or surfaces (which are generally matched to a field data model), and spatial networks (which are generally matched to a graph data model).
 We discuss these in turn throughout this section.

-### Geographic Tables
+### Geographic tables

 Geographic objects are usually matched to what we called the *geographic table*.
 Geographic tables can be thought of as a tab in a spreadsheet where one of the columns records geometric information.
 This data structure represents a single geographic object as a row of a table; each column in the table records information about the object, its attributes or features, as we will see below.
 Typically, there is a special column in this table that records the *geometry* of the object.
 Computer systems that use this data structure are intended to add geography into a *relational database*, such as PostgreSQL (through its PostGIS extension) or sqlite (through its spatialite extension).
 Beyond this, however, many data science languages (such as R, Julia, and Python), have packages that adopt this data structure as well (such as `sf`, `GeoTables.jl`, and `geopandas`), and it is rapidly becoming the main data structure for object-based geographic data.

 Before proceeding, though, it helps to mention a quick clarification on terminology.
 Throughout this book, regardless of the data structure used, we will refer to a measurement about an observation as a *feature*.
 This is consistent with other work in data science and machine learning.
 Then, one set of measurements is a *sample*.
-For tables, this means a feature is a column and a sample is a row.
+For tables, this means a feature is a column, and a sample is a row.
 Historically, though, geographic information scientists have used the word "feature" to mean an individual observation, since a "feature" in cartography is an entity on a map, and "attribute" to describe characteristics of that observation.
-Elsewhere, a feature may be called a "variable," and a sample referred to as a "record."
-So, consistent terminology is important: for this book, a *feature* is one measured trait pertaining to an observation (a column), and a *sample* is one set of measurements (a row).
+Elsewhere, a feature may be called a "variable," and a sample is referred to as a "record."
+So, consistent terminology is important: for this book, a *feature* is one measured trait pertaining to an observation (column), and a *sample* is one set of measurements (row).

 To understand the structure of geographic tables, it will help to read in the `countries_clean.gpkg` dataset included in this book that describes countries in the world.
 To read in this data, we can use the `read_file()` method in `geopandas`:[^package-v-function]